MTY Food Group: History of acquisitions

-In September 2015, MTY paid $3 million to acquire 60% of Big Smoke Burger.
-Big Smoke founder and president Mustafa Yusuf retained the remaining 40% of the company.
+In September 2015, MTY paid $3 million to acquire 60 percent of Big Smoke Burger.
+Big Smoke founder and president Mustafa Yusuf retained the remaining 40 percent of the company.
 At the time of the acquisition, Big Smoke Burger had a total of 17 locations.
 Of the 17 locations, 9 were located in Canada, 4 of which were corporately owned.
 The remaining 8 locations were in the United States and the Middle East.

 In May 2016, MTY announced a friendly takeover deal with the Kahala Brands Ltd restaurant franchise company (2,800 stores worldwide).
 MTY thereby added 18 American brands to its portfolio, including Cold Stone Creamery, America's Taco Shop, and Kahala Coffee Traders.
 MTY agreed to pay about US$300 million to acquire Kahala.
 The two companies generated near $2 billion in revenues in the previous year.
 The acquisition was completed on July 26, 2016.

 In September 2016, MTY announced the pending acquisition of California-based BF Acquisition Holdings, the parent company for Baja Fresh and La Salsa, for US$27 million.
 The acquisition was completed the following month and the brands were transferred to MTY's Kahala subsidiary.

-In December 2016, MTY acquired 60% of the 5-unit ice cream chain La Diperie for $0.9 million paid in cash.
+In December 2016, MTY acquired 60 percent of the 5-unit ice cream chain La Diperie for $0.9 million paid in cash.

 In September 2017, MTY acquired the Montreal-based Dagwoods Sandwiches et Salades for $3 million.
 At the time of the acquisition, the chain had 22 locations in Quebec and 1 in Ontario.

 In December 2017, MTY bought Imvescor, a restaurant group with about 300 restaurants under the brands Pizza Delight, Bâton Rouge, Scores, Mikes, and Ben & Florentine.

 Following an announcement made in February 2018, MTY acquired the assets of Timothy's World Coffee and Mmmuffins from Threecaf Brands, Canada, Inc., a subsidiary of Le Duff America, in April 2018.

 In September 2018, MTY agreed to acquire American frozen yogurt chain Sweet Frog for $35 million.
 The chain had 332 locations at the time.

-On 11 December 2018, MTY signed a deal to acquire South St. Burger within 90 days.
+On December 11, 2018, MTY signed a deal to acquire South St. Burger within 90 days.
 South St. had 26 franchises and 14 corporate restaurants at the time of the announcement.
 The acquisition was completed in March 2019 for $4.1 million in cash.

 MTY acquired Yuzu Sushi, a Quebec City-based sushi chain, in 2019.

 On July 22, 2019, MTY announced that one of its wholly owned subsidiaries acquired most of Allô!
 Mon Coco, a chain serving gourmet breakfast and lunch.

 In April 2019, MTY purchased Vancouver, Washington-based Papa Murphy's Holdings Inc., a take-and-bake pizza chain, for $190 million.
 Papa Murphy's oversees 1400 restaurants across 37 states.

 In August 2022, MTY agreed to merge with BBQ Holdings Inc, a franchisor and operator of restaurants in 37 U.S. states, in Canada, and in the United Arab Emirates.
+The acquisition was finalized in September 2022.
+BBQ Holdings was the parent for Famous Dave's, Bakers Square, Village Inn, Granite City Food & Brewery and Tahoe Joe's.